infratographer/identity-api/docs/token-format.md

 Issued access tokens can be restricted further through the use of `audience`, `resource`, and `scope` parameters in the token request. `audience` and `resource` restrict the class of resources for which the issued token may be used. `scope` restricts the type of actions the token can perform on resources.

-For the first iteration of identity-manager-sts, we are supporting the use of `resource`, which will allow us to expose a set of services that a user may use to restrict the context in which the token is valid.
+For the first iteration of identity-manager-sts, we are only supporting the use of `resource`, which will allow us to expose a set of services that a user may use to restrict the context in which the token is valid.
 The `resource` parameter maps to the `aud` claim on the issued token, as outlined in [RFC 9068][rfc-9068].

 ### Token Response